ipa-myp-sd/asarob_demo/README.md

    ```
    than initialize all driver via joysticks

-2. Log in to the robot head PC and start the face camera:
+2. Log in to the robot head PC and start the face camera (optional):
    ```
-   ssh -X telekom@h1.cob4-7
+   ssh -X asarob@h1.cob4-7
    roslaunch asarob_demo cam3d_realsense2_rgbd.launch
    ```
 3. Export the ROS master URI to the robot and start RViz on your external computer: